Local History Room

 Patrons wishing to copy materials must tell the staff member before they leave the room to use the copier.
-Books and other material that are old and fragile must not be put on the copier.
+Books and other documents that are old and fragile must not be put on the copier.

-Patron should first ask about scanning or making photographs of their own from the collection.
+Patrons should first ask about scanning or making photographs of their own from the collection.
 Scanning will also be bad for fragile material.